USAMMDA leader, Iraq War Veteran sets example for future female leaders

 |0

-This work, USAMMDA leader, Iraq War Veteran sets example for future female leaders, by Cameron Parks, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, USAMMDA leader, Iraq War Veteran sets example for future female leaders, by T. T. Parish, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT